Carly07/Deeelish/README.md

 ### Languages

-•	<a target="_blank" href="https://en.wikipedia.org/wiki/HTML5">HTML5</a> – Markup language used to write customised front-end content for the application.
+•	<a target="_blank" href="https://en.wikipedia.org/wiki/HTML5">HTML5</a> – Used to write customised front-end content for the application.

 •	<a target="_blank" href="https://en.wikipedia.org/wiki/Cascading_Style_Sheets">CSS3</a> – Used to customise the style of the web application.

+•	<a target="_blank" href="https://en.wikipedia.org/wiki/JavaScript">JavaScript</a> - Used to add an onclick event to my cancel and return buttons within the application

-•	<a target="_blank" href="https://www.python.org/">Python</a> - High-level programming language used to build back-end functionality.
+•	<a target="_blank" href="https://www.python.org/">Python</a> - Used to build the back-end functionality.

-### Framework
+### Frameworks

 •	<a target="_blank" href="http://archives.materializecss.com/0.100.2/">Materialize CSS v.0.100.2</a> - A framework used to create the responsive grid system and various components within the site including the navbar, select menus, accordion, cards, modals and carousels.